 We can therefore say that the impact of the war on Social Psychology was not just limited to the exile of a number of promising scientists who had to leave the continent and landed up working in American universities, thus influencing American social psychology (Farr, 1998).
 This impact was not limited to the USA.
 It also hit Europe.
 Moscovici and Marková (2006) describe in detail the interesting relationship between European and North American social psychology that started after the war.
-Regardless of this, Moscovici himself was a link in the chain connecting the position of the exiled generation in relation to social psychology and much of what happened in subsequent developments in European social psychology (Moscovici & Marková, 2006).
+Regardless of this, Moscovici himself was a link in the chain connecting the position of the exiled generation in relation to social psychology (Moscovici & Marková, 2006).
 In fact, SRT was a development of European social psychology concerned with contexts; the societal view and the critique of the field itself became more prevalent in the 1960s.
 It was embedded in its historical time and, as Moscovici (1961) showed in his book, the social representation of psychoanalysis was closely linked to the organization of French society at that time.